 If you are confused, that means you are human.
 When in doubt go to Medicare.gov to get help and choose plans.
-They have really done a great job providing the tools you’ll need to shop smart and one of the only official resources for Medicare information.
+They have done a great job of providing the tools you’ll need to shop smartly and are an official resource for Medicare information.
 See the Medicare.gov open enrollment PDF for detailed information on Medicare enrollment periods.

 Initial Coverage Election Period Facts

-Enrollment periods for Part A&B are pretty straightforward for most of us, but how those dates interact with supplemental coverage can be confusing.
+Enrollment periods for Part A and B are pretty straightforward for most of us, but how those dates interact with supplemental coverage can be confusing.
 Let’s cover some quick facts to answer those unanswered questions.

-• In general you can enroll in Part A&B during your Initial Enrollment period which is the 7 months surrounding your 65th birthday.
+• You can enroll in Part A and B during your Initial Enrollment period which is the 7 months surrounding your 65th birthday.

-• In general you can enroll in Part C Medicare Advantage and Part D Prescription drug coverage during your Initial Enrollment period which is the 7 months surrounding your 65th birthday, the Annual Election Period Oct 15 – Dec 7, and then disenroll during the Special Disenrollment Period Jan 1st – Feb 14.
+• You can enroll in Part C Medicare Advantage and Part D Prescription drug coverage during your Initial Enrollment period which is the 7 months surrounding your 65th birthday, the Annual Election Period Oct 15 – Dec 7, and then disenroll during the Special Disenrollment Period Jan 1st – Feb 14.

-• In general you can enroll in Medigap during the 6-month period following you turning 65 and getting Part B.
+• You can enroll in Medigap during the 6-month period following you turning 65 and getting Part B.

-• Your friends who signed up for a Medicare Advantage Plan or Part D Drug Coverage during the October 15 through December 7 Annual Election Period had birthdays that placed their Initial Enrollment Periods and Annual Election Periods at the same time or they already had Parts A&B before this years Annual Election Period.
+• Your friends who signed up for a Medicare Advantage Plan or Part D Drug Coverage during the October 15 through December 7 Annual Election Period had birthdays that placed their Initial Enrollment Periods and Annual Election Periods at the same time, or they already had Parts A and B before this year’s Annual Election Period.

-• If you are getting Part B for the first time you can sign up for an Advantage Plan (with or without drug coverage) or a Medicare Prescription Drug Plan during your initial coverage election period. , but must due so between Between April 1–June 30.
+• If you are getting Part B for the first time, you can sign up for an Advantage Plan (with or without drug coverage) or a Medicare Prescription Drug Plan during your initial coverage election period but must do so between Between April 1–June 30.

-• If you are newly eligible due to a disability you can sign up for an Advantage Plan (with or without drug coverage) or a Medicare Prescription Drug Plan during your initial coverage election period. during your Initial Enrollment Period.
+• If you are newly eligible due to a disability, you can sign up for an Advantage Plan (with or without drug coverage) or a Medicare Prescription Drug Plan during your initial coverage election period and your Initial Enrollment Period.

 • If you already had Medicare due to disability, but now you turned 65, you can sign up for an Advantage Plan (with or without drug coverage) or a Medicare Prescription Drug Plan during your initial coverage election period and change plans.

-• If you don’t enroll in part D during your Initial Coverage Election Period you have 63 days to enroll.
-If you miss the window you may forever pay more for your Part D Drug Coverage due to a “late enrollment penalty” unless have “other creditable prescription drug coverage”, or you get “Extra Help”.
+• If you don’t enroll in part D during your Initial Coverage Election Period, you have 63 days to enroll.
+If you miss the window you may pay more for your Part D Drug Coverage forever due to a “late enrollment penalty” unless you have “other creditable prescription drug coverage,” or you get “Extra Help.”

-• If you don’t get Part B during your initial enrollment period you can end up paying more for life for that too.
-However some COBRA, employer based plans, union plans, and more can affect this.
+• If you don’t get Part B during your initial enrollment period, you can end up paying more for life for that too.
+However, some COBRA, employer-based plans, union plans, or other plans can affect this.
 Check with your employer and Medicare.gov for specifics.

 Here are some simple and quick Medicare tips for getting the right coverage:

-• Medicare Part A&B are also called Original Medicare.
+• Medicare Part A and B are also called Original Medicare.
 There is only one choice and are Public options offered by the Government.
-Medicare is optional, however Unless you have other coverage that replaces Part B and you know you won’t miss your enrollment window, because of this we strongly suggest you get Parts A&B during initial enrollment.
+Medicare is optional, however, unless you have other coverage that replaces Part B and you know you won’t miss your enrollment window, because of this we strongly suggest you get Parts A and B during initial enrollment.
 A is free, B has a premium.
-If you miss your enrollment window for B you can pay more for life.
+If you miss your enrollment window for B, you can pay more for life.

 • Medicare Part C, D, and Medigap supplement what Original Medicare doesn’t cover.
 They are all private plans with many options, while regulated by the Government, they are created by for-profit private companies.
 Signing up for these is optional.

-• The above being said, if you don’t sign up for the supplemental Parts C, D, and/or Medigap you don’t get a second chance in some cases and in other cases you will pay more for life.
+• If you don’t sign up for the Supplemental Parts C, D, or Medigap, you might not get a second chance.
+In some cases, you will pay more for life.

-• Given everything above to be safe you should get Original Medicare Parts A&B during your initial enrollment and then before your enrollment windows close get either Part C with drug coverage or Medigap with Part D. Medicare isn’t the only insurance type where overbuying makes sense.
-Once you have a plan you can switch it, but if you don’t get a plan you could miss once-in-lifetime opportunities for affordable quality coverage.
+• To be safe, you should get Original Medicare Parts A and B during your initial enrollment and then, before your enrollment windows close, get either Part C with drug coverage or Medigap with Part D. Medicare isn’t the only insurance type in which overbuying makes sense.
+Once you have a plan, you can switch it, but if you don’t get a plan, you could miss once-in-lifetime opportunities for affordable quality coverage.